hawra-alramadan/Malala-Tribute-Page/README.md

 # Malala-Tribute-Page
-A tribute page dedicated to Quincy Larson .
+A tribute page dedicated to MALALA YOUSAFZAI .

 This page is build using plain HTML and CSS.
 There's no JavaScript involved.
 Below is a Screenshot of the page.